Qaleh Kak

-Qaleh Kak (قلعه كك) (Note: Also romanized as Qal‘eh Kaḵ; also known as Ghal’eh Kek and Qal‘eh Gak) is a village in Gol Banu Rural District of Pain Jam District, Torbat-e Jam County, Razavi Khorasan province, Iran.
+Qaleh Kak (قلعه كك) (Note: Also romanized as Qal‘eh Kaḵ; also known as Ghal’eh Kek and Qal‘eh Gak) is a village in Gol Banu Rural District of Pain Jam District in Torbat-e Jam County, Razavi Khorasan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 2,497 in 454 households.
 The following census in 2011 counted 2,962 people in 641 households.
-The 2016 census measured the population of the village as 2,597 people in 745 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 2,597 people in 745 households, the most populous village in its rural district.